LexioJ/agenda_bot/README.md

 5. **Add the bot to Talk rooms:**
    - Go to any Talk room
-   - Click the participants list
+   - Open "Conversation settings"
-   - Click "Add bot"
+   - Click "Bots"
-   - Select "Agenda bot"
+   - Enable "Agenda bot"

 ## Usage